Virtual vs Physical Labs: A Cost-Benefit Analysis

 Access to Dangerous and Expensive Experiments

 Physical laboratories cannot offer experiments involving highly toxic chemicals, explosive reactions, radioactive materials, or prohibitively expensive reagents.
-WhimsyLabs provides complete safety, students can explore reactions that would be impossible in school settings, handle virtual materials that physical schools cannot afford, and experiment with dangerous procedures in perfectly safe environments.
+WhimsyLabs provides complete safety allowing students to explore reactions that would be impossible in school settings, handle virtual materials that physical schools cannot afford, and experiment with dangerous procedures in perfectly safe environments.
 Studies in virtual safety training demonstrate that simulated exposure to dangerous scenarios improves real-world safety awareness and procedural competence (Zhang et al., 2024).

 Whimsylabs virtual lab demonstrating chemical hazard handling with safety labels on chemical containers